danfunk/teachGarage/README.md

 I had hoped to complete a MicroService using the new Akka HTTP library.
 But I feel like at 2 days, it's time I get something back to you.
 I've invested much more time in this than I had hoped.
-It took considerable time to re-orient myself on the Akka world view, and the various oddities that can bite you.
+It took considerable time to re-orient myself on the Akka world view.
+But it was a pleasurable process overall, and a great way to think through some common problems and basic methodologies.

 Thank you for taking the time to talk to me on Monday.
 I would delighted to receive any feedback you might have on the work I've done.
+Good luck in your search.

 Dan